Welcome Friends and Participants,

 Navigating the Database:

-- Master Table – Master Table of the Test Pairs displays the target stars with separation in arc seconds along the y axis, and magnitude difference (ΔM) along the x axis.
+- Master Table – Displays the target stars with separation in arc seconds along the y axis, and magnitude difference (ΔM) along the x axis.
 Each star name in the table is an active link.
 Clicking on the star name will display a list of all resolution reports on file for that pair, by aperture.

 - Recent Entries – Highlights the latest resolution reports added to the Database.
 We update the database every two weeks.

-- Community – Links to the websites of some of our participants and their respective Astronomical Societies.
+- Community – A list of our participants, location, equipment and respective Astronomical Societies.